Aadam-Ali/bookmark_manager/README.md

 First User Story

-As a user I would like to be able to view a list of saved bookmarks.
+As a user so that I can visit websites I enjoy looking at I would like to be able to view a list of saved bookmarks.

 ![Domain Model](UserStory1_DomainModel.png)